amushtaev/gatsby-starter-netlify-cms/src/pages/blog/fifteen-best-product-video-ads.md

   - facebook-ads
 title: 15 Best Product Video Ads You'd Love to Make Yourself
 date: 2018-10-24T00:00:00.000Z
-description: Need modify desk.
+description: Want some examples of great video content?
+Check out this list of the best product video ads and make the perfect advertisement for your business.
 featuredpost: false
 featuredimage: /img/best-product-video-ads-featured-image.jpg
 image: /img/best-product-video-ads-featured-image.jpg
 tags:
+  - product ads
-  - brewing
+  - video footage
-  - chemex
+  - brands
+seo_title: 15 Best Examples of Product Video Ads for Your Business
+focus_keyphrase: best product video ads
 seotitle: 15 Best Examples of Product Video Ads for Your Business
-focuskeyphrase: best product video ads
 ---
 <!--StartFragment-->

-<script src="https://0ec8dc1fc179467d8f9052a5df6153cd.js.ubembed.com" async><span data-mce-type="bookmark" style="display: inline-block; width: 0px; overflow: hidden; line-height: 0;" class="mce_SELRES_start">﻿</span></script>

  Creating the **[best product video ads](https://softcube.com/)** is tough.
 To create a video ad, you need to

-1. 1. come up with an idea;
+1. come up with an idea;
 2. record footage;
 3. edit this footage;
 4. ... and render it.

 Whether you’re a professional video editor in a big marketplace or a marketer in a small online store, you’ll have to repeat this process hundreds of times.